jaacorn/jaacorn.github.io/_posts/2024-01-15-Cybersecurity-Degree.md

 eCIR | [INE](https://ine.com/) | 4wks | 10hrs/wk | none
 eEDA | [INE](https://ine.com/) | 5wks | 10hrs/wk | none

-These Blue team certs are alot more diverse in subject matter; eCTHP (threat hunting), eCDFP (digital forensics), eCIR (incident response), and eEDA (defense administrator).
+These Blue team certs are a lot more diverse in subject matter; eCTHP (threat hunting), eCDFP (digital forensics), eCIR (incident response), and eEDA (defense administrator).

 Both this section and the previous are dependant on what career path you wish to follow.
 I wouldn't recommend getting multiple of each just to have them.
 Specializing in one area will gain you more value than having a shallow knowledge in each specific field.